Retro-Devils/Mugen-Pi-4/README.md

 # To Install

-# ATTENTION THIS MAY REQUIRE A "sudo full update" AND "sudo apt-update" FIRST.
+* ATTENTION THIS MAY REQUIRE A "sudo -y update" AND "sudo -y upgrade"

 - Press f4 in retropie and  type